Email etiquette 101: Using Bcc vs. Cc

-Do you know when to use Bcc vs Cc in business emails?
+Do you know when to use Bcc vs. Cc in business emails?
 Email etiquette is important.
-That’s why we’re here to break down email recipient fields for you in-depth.
+That’s why we’re here to break down email recipient fields for you.

 January 20 · 7 min read